 Hot or Not and Whom to Watch:

-HOT: Marquise Kennedy has continued to be incredibly efficient since the Texas A&M game.
-He has now shot 29-49 (59%) from the field and 14-23 (61%) from three point range.
-In his last 6 games, his assist to turnover ratio is 13 to 9.
+HOT: Marquise Kennedy has been incredibly efficient since the Texas A&M game.
+He has shot 20-32 (62.5%) from the field and 9-15 (60%) from three point range.
+In his last four games, his assist to turnover ratio is 11 to 6.
 Anything near 2 assists to each turnover is a good number for a player like Kennedy who is not a pass-first guard.
 I’ve really been enjoying Kennedy’s all around game recently in addition to his scoring outburst against DePaul.
-He had an incredible final 10 minutes against Stanford that kept Loyola within a stone’s throw.
-He grabbed 8 boards in that game, which this team needs him to step up in that department.
 Kennedy’s great play can take a lot of pressure off his teammate, Braden Norris.
 We love to see his passion and fire too.

 Game Time, Broadcast Info, Ticket Availability

 C: Tom Welch